jlweand/DssVisualizer/app/core/README.md

-The python, core stuff will live in here.
+The core stuff will live in here.